Is your Manufacturing Workflow Competitive?

 When you are planning the future of your manufacturing operations, you cannot simply go with anyone.

-For eleven years now, this seal of quality has stood for consulting competence for medium-sized businesses.
+For over 13 years now, this seal of quality has stood for consulting competence for medium-sized businesses.
 It is awarded to the best consultants for German SMB’s who have been certified in a scientifically based customer survey, as having the highest SME-oriented degree of consulting competence and, who are characterized by a high level of professionalism, consistent performance, and satisfied customers.

 Rapid 3D is one of only four external companies, trained by the core Additive Minds team in Krailling, Germany.
 As such, we have the full resources and support of the Additive Minds Krailing team, to implement this consulting process in Africa.